jmonster/podhnologic/README.md

 # iPod

 - `--ipod` is shorthand for 256 kbps AAC
 - if `--codec alac` is _also_ specified, tracks will be down-sampled to 16-bit 44.1kHz.
-This is necessary to prevent track skipping on the iPod.
+  - This prevents track skipping on the iPod.
 - Moves the moov atom at the beginning of the file, which is useful for streaming and playback compatibility.
 - Eliminates all metadata except for `title`, `artist`, `album`, `date`, `track`, `genre`, `disc`, and `lyrics
   - This helps increase the number of track you can fit in memory on an iPod